UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 to conduct our analysis.

-In the broader context, the completion and the quality of the lab assignments is crucial to a student’s success in the program.
+In the broader context, the completion and the quality of the lab assignments are crucial to a student’s success in the program.
 This study is the beginning of accessing and exploring how external variables affects a student’s enjoyment during the program and the amount of knowledge that they take away from the program.
-Exploration of these variables is worthwhile in developing strategies to help student succeed and improve the quality of the MDS program.
+Exploration of these variables is worthwhile in developing strategies to help the students succeed and improve the quality of the MDS program.

 ## Methods